“Will it rain on my wedding day?”

 Phone: (02) 9231 8111

-The grandeur of high ceilings and sandstone walls – if you want a castle feel, MacLaurin Hall delivers.
+The grandeur of high ceilings and sandstone walls – if you want them castle feels, MacLaurin Hall delivers.

 Guest capacity: 300 seated